vonjunge/Rahoot/README.md

 ## 🎮 How to Play

 1. Access the manager interface at http://localhost:3000/manager
-2. Enter the manager password (defined in quiz config)
+2. Enter the manager password (set via MANAGER_PASSWORD environment variable)
 3. Share the game URL (http://localhost:3000) and room code with participants
 4. Wait for players to join
 5. Click the start button to begin the game